Maps and letters and, finally, the dreaded white longjohns

 I have no memory of being in any way glamorous back then.
 But damn I guess I was.

-An amazing relic is the map upon which we planned our life on the road.
-I totally forgot we did this but it all came rushing back when he unfolded it.
+An amazing relic is the map upon which we planned our life on the road, where we basically divested and moved into a Westfalia camper van.
+We lived in it for MONTHS.
+I totally forgot we did this map thing but it all came rushing back when he unfolded it.

 I gasped.
 We were sitting by the water and spent some time examining the map and all our little markings, reminiscing, sometimes saying “wait, what happened there?”
-We lived in our van for months.
-We had been saving up for a year, putting extra money in a coffee can we kept in the freezer.
+We saved up for a year to do this, putting extra money in a coffee can we kept in the freezer.
+Literally, dollars and quarters.
 It was bare bones.
-We splurged two times: we stayed a night at Chico Hot Springs in Montana, I think, and we stayed in a motel in Moab – my God, that post is 20 years old, wtf – , having “had it” with sleeping in cramped quarters, taking cowboy baths, cooking over an open fire, and washing our clothes in buckets, hanging them on the van’s bumper.
+We splurged two times during our time out there in the wild: we stayed a night at Chico Hot Springs in Montana, I think, and we stayed in a motel in Moab – my God, that post is 20 years old, wtf – .
+We stayed a night with some of his relatives in Colorado.
+We stayed with an old friend of his in Boulder for a night.
+But other than that, we roughed it, sleeping in cramped quarters, taking cowboy baths, cooking over an open fire, and washing our clothes in buckets, hanging them on the van’s bumper.
 We lived at campsites, and sometimes just pulled our van over into a clearing on the side of an empty isolated road.
 We didn’t go on the interstates if we could help it.

 And there it all was on the map.
 We wrote a “key” on the side of the map in the planning stages …